 7. Sun Light

-Creates a directional light that behaves like the sun with additional control attributes such as latitude, longitude, day of year and time in order to simulate the sun.
+Creates a directional light that behaves like the sun with additional control attributes such as latitude, longitude, day of the year, and time to simulate the sun.

 8. Closest Point On Curve Node